Engineering spectro-temporal light states with physics-embedded deep learning

 In this section, we demonstrate the capability of the P-CNN to perform nonlinear pulse shaping in both the spectral and temporal domains.
 Here, the focus shifts back to the soliton Net-S region, previously defined.
-This task is particularly challenging due to the overlap between the pump spectrum and the Net-S region.
-However, the {P-CNN} effectively balances the interplay between dispersion and nonlinear effects through optimized phase selection in the pulse shaper.
+Since the pump resides within this spectral region, more complex patterns emerge, making on-demand shaping particularly challenging.
+However, the proposed P-CNN effectively balances the interplay between dispersion and nonlinear effects through optimized phase hologram in the pulse shaper.

-First, we demonstrate the optimization of soliton pulses with variable bandwidth.
-To achieve this, the P-CNN is trained.
+First, we demonstrate the optimization of soliton pulses with variable bandwidth for the soliton pulse.
+To achieve this, the P-CNN is trained in the Net-S region.
 The target bandwidth is linearly set from 10 to 70 nm, depicted by the blue line in Fig.~\ref{F4}(a), while the optimized measurement outcomes are represented as orange dots.
 The results reveal prominent agreement between the measurements and the set targets, highlighting the system’s ability for precise and continuous tuning of the output's spectral bandwidth.

-Next, we explore the feasibility of generation of high-order solitons within the current setup.
-High-order solitons are a cornerstone of nonlinear optics, characterized by their unique dynamics during propagation.
-To define the target function,we initiate the pulse as a high-order soliton: \( A(t) = N \, \text{sech}(t) \), and then simulate its dynamics during propagation using the NLSE.
-During propagation along \( z \), spetro-temporal breather phenomena arise due to the imbalance between the dispersion and SPM for such high-order soliton.
-The soliton period $z_0$, which dictates the propagation length, is evaluated by:
+Next, we explore the feasibility to directly generate high-order solitons within the current setup.
+High-order solitons (typically labeled by a soliton number $N$) are a cornerstone of nonlinear optics, characterized by their unique dynamics during propagation \cite{agrawal2000nonlinear}.
+When a high-energy soliton pulse, \( A(t) = N \, \text{sech}(t) \), where $N$ is an integer soliton number, is seeded into a nonlinear fiber, spectro-temporal breather phenomena arise due to the imbalance between dispersion and self-phase modulation (SPM) during propagation along \( z \).
+The soliton period $z_0$ dictates the length for the pulse recovering to the initial state, which is evaluated by: